torresdigital/ceva24-theme/plugins/advanced-product-fields-for-woocommerce/readme.txt

  You'll need WooCommerce 3.4.0 or higher, WordPress 4.7 or higher, and PHP 5.6 or higher to make this plugin work.

 == Changelog ==

+= 1.3.8 =
+ * Update: changed links to new version of the documentation.
+ * Update: verify WooCommerce & WP version tags.

 = 1.3.7 =
  * Update: verify WooCommerce & WP version tags.